priyankshusheet/Cupcake-Junction/README.md

 - **URLSession**: For handling network requests.
 - **Codable**: For encoding and decoding data.

-## Contributing

-We welcome contributions to Cupcake Junction!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your fork.
-4. Open a pull request to the main repository.

 ## Contact

 For any questions or feedback, please reach out to: